HiDiHlabs/ssam-lite/docs/source/local_vs_server.rst

 .. note::

-    If you want to test SSAM-lite we recommend you first try the local SSAM-lite implementation as the setup is much faster.
+    If you want to test SSAM-lite we recommend you first try the SSAM-lite implementation as their is no setup required.
 After that you can still come back and checkout the server version.

 .. image:: ../res/imgs/solo_vs_server.png